 - The NHS in Scotland failed to meet a maximum 18-week waiting time target for children and young people to receive treatment from mental health services.

 - Four health boards failed to meet the 18-week waiting time target (NHS Fife, NHS Grampian, NHS Lanarkshire and NHS Lothian).

 - 74 starting their treatment had been waiting over a year to be seen.

 - Over a fifth (21 per cent) of those referred were not accepted for treatment, need for an inquiry into rejected referrals

 The Scottish Children’s Services Coalition (SCSC) has called for action from the Scottish Government to increase investment in and radically improve mental health services for children and young people.

 The call comes comes as new waiting time figures are published today (6th June) from the Information Services Division, part of NHS National Services Scotland, highlighting a ‘postcode lottery’ in mental health treatment.

-Covering the quarter from January to March 2016, these figures indicate that NHS Scotland, including four of 14 health boards, failed to meet a Scottish Government 18 week waiting time target for children and young people to receive treatment from specialist Child and Adolescent Mental Health Services (CAMHS).
+Covering the quarter from January to March 2017, these figures indicate that the NHS in Scotland, including four of the 14 regional health boards, failed to meet a Scottish Government 18-week waiting time target for children and young people to receive treatment from specialist Child and Adolescent Mental Health Services (CAMHS).

 The NHS in Scotland provides mental health services for children and young people with a wide range of mental health problems including anxiety, behaviour problems, depression and early onset psychosis.